-Hi friends!
 I know I've talked before about how I'm trying to incorporate more vegetables into my diet.
-Well, breakfast is one of those areas where I can definitely improve!
-Don't get me wrong, I LOVE a good stack of pumpkin pancakes or coconut flour waffles, but I'm starting to realize that my body does much better when starting off the day with vegetables.
+Well, breakfast is one of those areas where I can definitely improve.

-When it comes to roasting vegetable, here are my two biggest tips:
+When it comes to roasting vegetables, here are my two biggest tips:

 - Cut them into equal sized pieces.
 This allows each piece to roast as evenly as possible.